Academic Staff Higher Degree by Research Workload Support Scheme Guidelines

-The Scheme is open to applications from all CSU Academic staff (including those on probation), who hold a continuing full-time or part-time appointment with a Teaching-Research work function* and where:
+The Scheme is open to applications from all Charles Sturt Academic staff (including those on probation), who hold a continuing full-time or part-time appointment with a Teaching-Research work function* and where:

 - The completion of a HDR is a requirement of their professional development, identified either as a condition of appointment for new staff or under the University’s Employee Development and Review Scheme (EDRS) for established staff;

-- The applicant is a CSU Academic staff member completing a HDR through CSU on a part-time basis.
+- The applicant is a Charles Sturt Academic staff member completing a HDR through Charles Sturt on a part-time basis.
 In exceptional

-circumstances a CSU staff member may complete a HDR at another institution where an appropriate justification is provided.
+circumstances a Charles Sturt staff member may complete a HDR at another institution where an appropriate justification is provided.

-- The applicant meets the minimum requirements for admission to a Higher Degree by Research as outlined in the CSU Admissions Policy;
+- The applicant meets the minimum requirements for admission to a Higher Degree by Research as outlined in the Charles Sturt Admissions Policy;

-- The HDR study is in an area of strategic importance to CSU with strong alignment to the Research Narrative, as supported by the staff member’s Head of School / Director and Faculty Executive Dean;
+- The HDR study is in an area of strategic importance to Charles Sturt with strong alignment to the Research Narrative, as supported by the staff member’s Head of School / Director and Faculty Executive Dean;

 - Satisfactory progress is made toward completion, relative to the agreed goals set by the Principal Supervisor and